shockscript/spec/src/overview/relation/mxml.md

 > **Note**: Although not demanded as such, as opposed to React.js + DOM, event handlers are conventionally expressed without a `on` prefix, such as `click&={trace("clicked!")}` rather than React.js `onClick={e=>{console.log("clicked!")}}`.
 Event parameters are conventionally given the `@eventparam` tag in the ShockDoc comments.
 Classes continue using the `Event` meta-data, though without needing the `@eventType` tag.

+## Rendering components

+The Jet Engine's Spot feature allows programmers to implement UI components as functions that wrap around the built-in class-based components of Jet Engine.
+The component is rendered by evaluating the function initially and whenever a state changes.

 ## Effects

 The `Spot::useEffect` hook may be used to detect state, parameter or derived changes as well as the component mount and unmount phases.